Here's Our Rant About Micron Technology Inc. (MU)

 BofA Securities gave a rating of “Neutral” to MU, setting the target price at $62 in the report published on July 01st of the current year.

-Volatility was left at 3.28%, however, over the last 30 days, the volatility rate increased by 3.94%, as shares surge +5.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.57% lower at present.
+Volatility was left at 3.21%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares sank -1.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.99% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MU starting from ARNZEN APRIL S, who sale 5,600 shares at the price of $76.00 back on Mar 24.
-After this action, ARNZEN APRIL S now owns 89,172 shares of Micron Technology Inc., valued at $425,600 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MU starting from Bokan Michael W, who sale 16,600 shares at the price of $63.82 back on Aug 16.
+After this action, Bokan Michael W now owns 119,126 shares of Micron Technology Inc., valued at $1,059,450 using the latest closing price.

-Beard Robert P, the SVP, General Counsel&Secretary of Micron Technology Inc., sale 266 shares at $96.17 during a trade that took place back on Feb 16, which means that Beard Robert P is holding 10,688 shares at $25,581 based on the most recent closing price.
+ARNZEN APRIL S, the SVP, Chief People Officer of Micron Technology Inc., sale 5,600 shares at $76.00 during a trade that took place back on Mar 24, which means that ARNZEN APRIL S is holding 89,172 shares at $425,600 based on the most recent closing price.

 Stock Fundamentals for MU